shaikmohammadayesha/Sweethome/README.md

 Here I can create A Furniture Store Which Can Order Different Furnitures And Learn Categories Of Furnitures Available.
-Description: 1.Furniture is basically the bones of any room’s design 2.The right furniture can spectacularly transform the available space in any room and add long-lasting beauty to it.
+Description: 1.Furniture is basically the bones of any room’s design.
+2.The right furniture can spectacularly transform the available space in any room and add long-lasting beauty to it.
 3.We provide you the best furniture that makse interior amazing

 Microsoft-Future-Ready-Talent-Internship-Project This is Front End website